 Deep down, I think I hoped the situation might change.
 I spent almost three years in crazy London.
 During that time, I evolved more as a person than I have my whole life, impacted by the chaotic environment, new cast of characters ad crazy work opportunities.
 I soared and succeeded, then crashed and burned.
-Through it all though, it was an indescribable adventure I loved having.
+Through it all though, it was an indescribable adventure I loved, living the expat life.

 Then the time came to move on, as all good things come to an end.
 My husband and I chose to move back to the US – maybe temporarily, maybe for the long haul.
 Who’s to say.
 Overall the decision was positive and we’ve been enjoying life in the US, without slowing down our adventures too much (and even buying a house, fingers crossed!)

 It was an overwhelming process, but personally I thought it easier then the move over to the UK.
 I knew what to expect mostly ‘back home’, and felt I didn’t need as much stuff to take with us.
 I could mentally prepare for the transition and knew how to detach or re-group with panic set in.
 Here’s a few things below I think could help a fellow ex-pat out when choosing to move back to their original base.

 When You First Decide to Move